 • ensures accountability by signing off the self-evaluation process and responding to Ofsted and RE inspection reports as necessary.
 In addition the governors hold the headteacher to account for the performance of the school and ensures that parents and the wider community are involved, consulted and informed as appropriate.

 Ensuring that Catholicity runs through every aspect of school life is another one of our top priorities.

 To be an effective governing board, governors will attend meetings and make regular visits to the school in order to get to know the school community.
 In addition each governor is assigned a particular area of responsibility for an area or subject, linking closely with different members of staff to monitor their areas of responsibility and providing Link Governor reports back to the full governing body.

 Meetings of the Local Governors Committee 2022 - 2023

 These will be held at 6.00pm at St. Francis Catholic Primary School on the following dates:

-Minutes of Full Governing Body meetings are available and can be viewed in the school office on request.
+Minutes of the Local Governing Board meetings are available and can be viewed in the school office on request.